acoustic-content-samples/sample-custom-element-ui/sample-ui-extension-map/README.md

 # Sample of UI extension to provide a Google map location selector

-A samples that extends the Authoring interface of Watson Content Hub to provide a Google map location selector.
+A samples that extends the Authoring interface of Acoustic Content to provide a Google map location selector.
 The location is stored in a location element.
 The sample is written in 'vanilla JS' (http://vanilla-js.com/) with no framework dependencies.

 Based on the example at: https://developers.google.com/maps/documentation/javascript/examples/marker-simple